stacks-network/docs/src/pages/understand-stacks/regtest.md

 The Explorer does not yet list `regtest` as an available network by default.
 Before requesting STX tokens from the Explorer, you'll have to first add the `regtest` network to the Explorer by selecting Network, then "Add a network" in the top right.
 The URL of the regtest API is `[https://stacks-node-api.regtest.stacks.co](https://stacks-node-api.regtest.stacks.co)`

 Once completed, navigate to the "Faucet" tab from the link above and click on "Request STX" button.
-If you would like to get enough STX tokens to try out [Stacking](/understand-stacks/stacking), you should click on "I want to stack".
+If you would like to get enough STX tokens to try out [Stacking](/understand-stacks/stacking), you should click on "I want to stack."

 > The Explorer Sandbox requires you to login with a Secret Key